sallada1/cse15l-lab-reports/lab-report-3-week-6.md

 The public key on the github page looks like the image below:
 ![Image](cat.png)
 ![Image](ieng6key.png)
 I deleted one of the test files from the markdown-parse repository from the Virtual Studio Code.I wanted to commit the deletion of the file 'test-file.md' to main.
-I used the `git push origin main` to commit the change
+I used the `git push origin main` to commit the change.The change has been committed to the [link](https://github.com/sallada1/markdown-parse.git)

 ![Image](filedeletion.png)

 ![Image](ieng6output.png)